 Who Was Thomas Edison?

-Thomas Alva Edison (February 11, 1847 to October 18, 1931) was an American inventor who is considered one of America's leading businessmen.
+Thomas Edison was an American inventor who is considered one of America's leading businessmen and innovators.
 Edison rose from humble beginnings to work as an inventor of major technology, including the first commercially viable incandescent light bulb.
 He is credited today for helping to build America's economy during the Industrial Revolution.

 In 1854, Edison’s family moved to Port Huron, Michigan, where he attended public school for a total of 12 weeks.
 A hyperactive child, prone to distraction, he was deemed "difficult" by his teacher.